 So, it’s a welcome move by the government (during the tabling of Budget 2019) that there’ll be an allocation of RM20mil to provide free mammogram screening, HPV vaccination as well as pap smear tests at government hospitals and clinics.
 This initiative is expected to benefit around 70,000 women so ladies, take advantage of this and make sure you’ve got a clean bill of health!

-In addition, single mothers can apply to receive financial assistance from the respective state that they live in.
-However, the amount will differ since each state has its own allocation, as well as eligibility requirements.
-For example, Selangor has a welfare programme for mothers from the lower income group (Group B40) called Kasih Ibu Smart Selangor (KISS).
+Also, single mothers can apply to receive financial assistance from the respective state that they live in.
+However, the amount will differ since each state has its allocation, as well as eligibility requirements.
+For example, Selangor has a welfare programme for mothers from the lower-income group (Group B40) called Kasih Ibu Smart Selangor (KISS).

 Now if you’d like to know more about this incentive, you can contact the Malaysian Government Call Centre (MGCC) at 03-8000 8000.
 Plus, to have more information on the products and services offered by EPF, contact the EPF Contact Management Centre (CMC) at 03-8922 6000, refer to the official EPF website, or visit any EPF branches nationwide.